WikiEducationFoundation/WikiEduDashboard/README.md

 Deploy
 ------

 For deployment, the Dashboard uses [Capistrano](https://en.wikipedia.org/wiki/Capistrano_%28software%29).
+This requires authentication with the server via SSH.

 After pushing updates to repo (on Github), run the following command(s)
 - Staging: `cap staging deploy` (This will deploy from the "master" branch)